moac123/sturents/README.md

 validator issue but I thought that just stopped them editing their emails - don't think they should be able to set them to blank or we won't be able to do password resets"

+- I'm sure is a better way of solving this but i'm using oneOf to allow either null or valid email, that excludes empty string other way is by adding (isset($requestParams['email']) && $requestParam !== '')

 ----

 "There's a few new test fails come in since the latest commits to master; can you take a look at them, I think Jenkins was down so they just got accepted"

+ - Added an if to check if user is null and one of the asserts was missing a '.'

 ----